 Alexa, being the forerunner of AI voice assistants, is no doubt a favorite among consumers and developers.
 Proof to that is the fact that dozens of smart home devices are now compatible with Alexa, including home security cameras.

 How Alexa controls your security camera will depend on how you use it and what the camera's skill allows for.
 Skills are created by developers, usually backed by the camera maker.
 A skill might allow you to arm and disarm your camera, check on motion events, or even swap to a custom mode.
-Most skills are compatible with Echo, Dot, and Tap.
-On the other hand, some skills are only compatible with Echo Show.
-These skills allow users to watch a live feed from their camera on Echo Show's screen.
+Most skills are compatible with Echo ($99, Dolby speakers), Dot ($49, smaller size, smaller speaker), the all-new Echo Plus ($149, better speakers, built-in Zigbee hub) and Tap ($129, battery-powered).
+On the other hand, some skills are only compatible with Echo Show and Echo Spot.
+Both Alexa-enabled devices have built-in screens that allow users to watch a live camera feed.

-The cameras that work with all Alexa-enabled devices and those that work exclusively with Echo Show are not the same.
+The cameras that work with all Alexa-enabled devices and those that work exclusively with Echo Show and Spot are not the same.

 |Usage||Arm/Disarm With Voice||Other Voice Commands||Read Review|